newbit1/rootAVD/README.md

 		* rootAVD will reboot the AVD automatically
 		* check Magisk App !!

-## Download / Install / Update a custom (pre)build Kernel and its modules
+## Download / Install / Update a custom (pre)build Kernel and its Modules
 ### Preconditions
 * Install Magisk Preconditions
 * build a kernel (bzImage) and its modules (initramfs.img)